Internal bleeding: Signs and symptoms

+Of note, it is possible to have internal bleeding without any of the above symptoms, and pain may or may not be present.

 A patient may lose more than 30% of their blood volume before there are changes in their vital signs or level of consciousness.
 This is called hemorrhagic or hypovolemic shock, which is a type of shock that occurs when there is not enough blood to reach organs in the body.

-Early symptoms include anxiety, increased breathing rate, weak peripheral pulses, and cold skin on the arms and legs.
-If internal bleeding is not treated, the heart and breathing rate will continue to increase while blood pressure and mental status decrease.
-Eventually, internal bleeding can result in death by blood loss (exsanguination).
-The median time from the onset of hemorrhagic shock to death by exsanguination is 2 hours.

 Causes

-Trauma
+Internal bleeding can be caused by a broad number of things and can be broken up into three large categories: